 How to apply

-The seller or seller's agent must complete the commercial point of sale application and pay the inspection fee.
+The seller or seller's agent must complete the property maintenance inspection application and pay the inspection fee.

 Commercial or industrial property inspection fees

 |Area (Square Feet)||Cost|

 |Up to 5,000 square feet||$450|

 |75,001 - 100,000 square feet||$1,400|

 |100,001 - 200,000 square feet||$1,700|